 Guest user

 Our system does not limit our users to sign up.
-Any user that will come to our webesite will be able to avail its basic functionalities and will be provided with the top trending news by just a click.
+Any user that will come to our website will be able to avail its basic functionalities and will be provided with the top trending news by just a click.

 Merging and referencing